Your browser is out of date

 With an updated browser, you will have a better Medtronic website experience.
 Update my browser now.

 Brief Summary: Product manuals must be reviewed prior to use for detailed disclosure.

-Sources of strong electromagnetic interference (e.g., defibrillation, electrocautery, MRI, RF ablation, and therapeutic ultrasound) can interact with the neurostimulation system, resulting in serious patient injury or death.
-These and other sources of EMI can also result in system damage, operational changes to the neurostimulator or unexpected changes in stimulation.
-Rupture or piercing of the neurostimulator can result in severe burns.
-An implanted cardiac device (e.g., pacemaker, defibrillator) may damage a neurostimulator, and the electrical pulses from the neurostimulator may result in an inappropriate response of the cardiac device.
+Sources of electromagnetic interference (e.g., defibrillation, electrocautery, MRI, RF ablation, and therapeutic ultrasound) can interact with the system, resulting in unexpected changes in stimulation, serious patient injury or death.
+An implanted cardiac device (e.g., pacemaker, defibrillator) may damage a neurostimulator, and electrical pulses from the neurostimulator may cause inappropriate response of the cardiac device.
 Diabetic patients may have more frequent and severe complications with surgery.
 A preoperative assessment is advised for some diabetic patients to confirm they are appropriate canadiates for surgery.

-Adverse events may include: undesirable change in stimulation (uncomfortable, jolting or shocking; hematoma, epidural hemorrhage, paralysis, seroma, CSF leakage, infection, erosion, allergic response, hardware malfunction or migration, pain at implant site, loss of pain relief, chest wall stimulation, gastrointestinal symptoms (diarrhea, constipation, and leakage of stool), bladder symptoms (urinary retention and frequency and leakage of urine) and surgical risks.
+May include: undesirable change in stimulation (uncomfortable, jolting or shocking); hematoma, epidural hemorrhage, paralysis, seroma, infection, erosion, device malfunction or migration, pain at implant site, loss of pain relief, and other surgical risks.
+Adverse events may result in fluctuations in blood glucoase in diabetic patients.

-USA Rx only Rev 0817
+Rx only Rev 0222